|What's Goodison Park Like?

 touchline was also partly obscured'.

 The facilities within the stand are basic and it is really showing its age (it was first opened in 1926).
 However, away fans can generate some noise from this area, making for a great atmosphere.
-The catering from the small concourse area, includes amongst other things; a Scouse Pie (£2.30), Steak Pie (£2.50), Cheese and Onion Pie (£2.30), plus Sausage Rolls (£2.30).
-They also offer a huge meat pie for £3, which is the size of a small plate, but I wasn't particularly impressed as it seemed to be more pastry than anything else.
-Lager is available from the sponsors Chang at £3.60 for a 600ml bottle, plus bitter at £3 for a 500ml bottle and even small bottles of white wine are on offer at £3.70.
+The catering from the small concourse area, includes amongst other things; a Scouse Pie, which apparently is a kind of meat stew in pastry.
+Lager is available from the sponsors Chang at £3.80 for a 600ml bottle, plus bitter at £3.20 for a 500ml bottle and even small bottles of white wine are on offer at £3.90.
 Please note though that the club stop serving alcohol 15 minutes before kick off and the queues at half time can get pretty horrendous.

 enjoyed a number